 Herefordshire CPRE is grateful to generations of farmers for their care of the landscape.
 Without care & management, the landscape would look very different today.

 Modern farming is not easy.
 Many farms have had to diversify to survive, whether into tourism or seeking alternative ways to farm viably in today’s world.

-We do have concerns regarding the cumulative effect of Intensive Poultry Units within the county, over removal of ancient hedgerows and of the hectares of Herefordshire land covered with plastic polytunnels.
+We do have concerns regarding the cumulative effect of Intensive Poultry Units within the county, over removal of ancient hedgerows and over the hectares of Herefordshire Grade 1 & 2 land covered with plastic polytunnels for table top growing.